-The System issued commercial paper (Consolidated Revenue Commercial Paper Notes, Series B & C) to facilitate the progress of the purchase of Bayou Oaks and UH Energy Research Park.
-Series B was entirely redeemed in 2009 by Consolidated Revenue and Refunding Bonds Series 2009.
-Series C will be redeemed in 2010.
+The System issued commercial paper (Consolidated Revenue Commercial Paper Notes, Series A) to facilitate the purchase of the Bayou Oaks student housing facility and the UH Energy Research Park.
+Series A, second draw, totaling \$18,700,000, was redeemed in its entirety during fiscal year 2009 and refinanced by Consolidated Revenue and Refunding Bonds, Series 2009.
+Series A, third draw, totaling \$27,300,000, will be redeemed during fiscal year 2010, and the System anticipates refinancing it with long-term debt.
+Additional information about the System's long-term debt liabilities can be found in Note 5.